 - The school will make provisions for students with special educational needs and disabilities in compliance with the Equality Act 2010

-- Candidates with special educational needs and disabilities can be awarded one or more of the following access arrangements in public examinations:
+- Candidates with special educational needs and disabilities can be awarded one or more of the following access arrangements in public examinations but need to be certified by an educational psychologist.

-- ~ Extra time up to 25%
+- Extra time up to 25%

 - ~ Extra time up to 50%

 - ~ Extra time up to 100%

 - ~ Extra time over 100%

 - ~ Oral Language Modifier

 - ~ Practical Assistant

 - ~ Reader/Computer reader

 - ~ Scribe/Speech recognition technology

 - ~ Sign Language Interpreter

-- Amplification equipment
+- ~ Amplification equipment

 - ~ Braillers

 - ~ Closed circuit television (CCTV)

 - ~ Coloured overlays

-- ~ Low vision aid/magnifier
+- Low vision aid/magnifier

-- Optical character reader (OCR) scanners
+- ~ Optical character reader (OCR) scanners

-- ~ Colour naming by the invigilator for candidates who are colour blind
+- Colour naming by the invigilator for candidates who are colour blind

 - ~ Prompter

 - ~ Read Aloud and/or an examination reading pen

 - ~ Separate invigilation within the centre

 - ~ Transcript

-- ~ Word processors
+- Word processors

-- ~ Other accommodations as required by agreement with Examination Boards
+- Other accommodations as required by agreement with Examination Boards

 - The SENDCO will collaborate with teachers and students and use qualitative as well as quantitative data to establish access arrangements creating a level playing field for candidates with special educational needs and disabilities without giving them an unfair advantage.